Bugeun/bugeun.github.io/index.md

 ## ABOUT ME

-<p>I aspire to be the world's best in vulnerability research and exploit develop within the field of software engineering.</p>
+<p>I aspire to be the world's best in vulnerability discovery and exploit develop within the field of software engineering.</p>
 &nbsp;

 <!--